Import Intel into Intel Exchange

 If the data is incorrect, such as an IP address 1.1.1.1 is written as 1.1.a.1. the file is still processed for all the correct data and only the incorrect data is not processed.
 Overall the CSV file is partially processed.
 You can download error logs in a CSV file.

 A report object is created with the filename.csv.
 The objects in the first column are directly related to the created report object as part of ingestion.
-For example, from the provided table, the malware emotet and heodo are related to the report object with filename.csv.
+For example, from the provided table, the malware emotet and heodo are related to the report object with the filename.csv.
 Relationships are formed between the object in the first column and the others in the same row.
 For example, from the provided table, the malware emotet is related to indicator 1.1.1.1 and sampledomain1.com, while heodo malware is related to indicator 2.2.2.2 and sampledomain2.com.

 When you add a TLP, confidence score, and tags to an object of a record, the same information is automatically attached to all its related objects.
 The confidence score is attached as a Source Confidence for all objects.
 You can add a maximum of three tags to an object.